 Final Fantasy VII

-Because of so much acclaim, Final Fantasy VII has seen its fair share of "overrated" talk.
+Because of so much acclaim, FF VII has seen its fair share of "overrated" talk.
 The fact that it was an introduction for so many gamers, not just to the series but to the PlayStation as well, is a testament to its quality.
-One of the only games in the series to have numerous spin-off properties expanding upon its universe, and a full-fledged remake, Final Fantasy VII is still popular today.
-The first 3D Final Fantasy, even if simple by today's standards (especially the non-battle sequences) was most of all, just so cool.
+One of the only games in the series to have numerous spin-off properties expanding upon its universe, and a full-fledged remake, FF VII is still popular today.
+The first 3D game in the series, even if simple by today's standards (especially the non-battle sequences) was most of all, just so cool.
 Cloud was cool, Sephiroth was cool and the setting was cool.
-The quality of its predecessor and the games to follow almost discredit the influence, systems and the developed, riveting story featured in Final Fantasy VII.
+The quality of its predecessor and the games to follow almost discredit the influence, systems and the developed, riveting story featured in FF VII.